 As an avid cook who feels at home in the kitchen, I’m familiar with lots of kitchen tools and gadgets.
 This list of affordable kitchen gifts will make life easier for the home chef on your holiday list.
 I own most of these items myself and use them often enough to know that they’re worth the space in my cupboard or pantry; I’d certainly be eager to replace them if something happened to them.
 These all ship free from Amazon with purchases of more than $25.

 - Lodge Logic L10SK3 12-Inch Pre-Seasoned Skillet: $18.97

-We use our cast iron skillets constantly, and Lodge is a great American brand.
+We use our cast iron skillets frequently, and Lodge is a great American brand.
 These come pre-seasoned, so less food will stick from the start and they will become even more non-stick with regular use.
 Cast iron pans are nearly indestructible with proper care and can last for decades.
 If you’re only cooking for one or two people, the 10-inch skillet may be a better option and is less expensive.
 Note: These pans are heavy, so if your recipient has strength limitations, these may not be a great option.
-We usually leave ours on the stovetop so we aren’t constantly having to move it around.
+Also, it’s important to know that cast-iron skillets cannot be used on glass cooktops.

 - Back to Basics 286 5-Piece Home Canning Kit: $13.49